Add YOUR Family To This Page

 The area of the town was purchased from the natives in 1678, and settlement followed.
 The town was established March 7, 1788, as part of Albany County.
 When Greene County was formed on March 25, 1800, Catskill became part of the new county.
 The town was increased by an addition from the town of Woodstock in 1800, but was later decreased upon the formation of the towns of Cairo (1803) and Athens (1815).

-There is MUCH more to discover about Catskill, New York, USA.
-Read on!
+Explore even more about Catskill, New York, USA.
+Keep reading!

 Catskill Nostalgia: Vintage Photos, Ads, and Postcards